Associate Degree Nursing Program

 According to the Occupational Outlook Handbook, the employment of registered nurses is expected to grow by 19% through 2022.
 The profession's employment will grow much faster than average.
 Registered nurses may work in hospitals, nursing homes, physicians' offices, schools, civil service, military service, home health, hospice, private duty and industry.

-The Associate Degree Nursing program at Lurleen B. Wallace Community College is accredited by the Accreditation Commision for Education in Nursing (ACEN).
+The Associate Degree Nursing program at Lurleen B. Wallace Community College is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Accreditation Commission for Education in Nursing (ACEN)